 This multimeter from Klein Tools is suitable both for hobbyists and professionals.
 It measures up to 600V AC and DC voltage, 10A current and 40M Ohm resistance.
 Additionally, it also measures temperature, capacitance, frequency, duty cycle, and tests diodes and checks continuity.
 So, it comes with a lot of features beyond the basic ones.

 This model was made to be sturdy, being capable to withstand a 1 meter (3.3 feet) drop.
 It has a great design and space at the back to store the leads.

 The auto range feature is a great advantage, especially for inexperienced users.
 Other cool features in this tool include: low battery indicator with audible signal, auto shut off, and data hold.

-This autoranging multimeter comes equiped with Bluetooth.
+This auto ranging multimeter comes equipped with Bluetooth.
 You can use the manufacturer’s app in your smartphone for a second screen to another person.
-You can also save your readings in the app if you need to analyse it later.
+You can also save your readings in the app if you need to analyse them later.
 The multimeter comes with a pair of test leads, a bead thermocouple probe, a plug adapter, a 9V battery, and a user manual.
-This multimeter has a very reasonable price, as multimeters within the $50 price range usually don’t come with the Bluetooth feature.

-You may also want to add some extra probes to your multimeter.
+Having extra probes laying around is always handy, you may also want to get some extra probes to your multimeter: